WebAssembly/spec/ml-proto/README.md

   ( assert_trap <action> <failure> )        ;; assert action traps with given failure string
   ( assert_invalid <module> <failure> )     ;; assert module is invalid with given failure string ( assert_unlinkable <module> <failure> )  ;; assert module fails to link

+meta:
+  ( script <name>? <script> )               ;; name a subscript
+  ( input <name>? <string> )                ;; read script or module from file ( output <name>? <string>? )              ;; output module to stout or file
 ```
 Commands are executed in sequence.
 Commands taking an optional module name refer to the most recently defined module if no name is given.
 They are only possible after a module has been defined.

 After a module is _registered_ under a string name it is available for importing in other modules.

+There are also a number of meta commands.
 The `script` command is a simple quotation mechanism to name sub-scripts themselves.
 This is mainly useful for converting scripts.
+Other meta commands inside a script will be executed eagerly (especially input) and are expanded in place to the respective scripts.

-The input and output commands determine the requested file format from the file name extension.
+The input and output meta commands determine the requested file format from the file name extension.
 They can handle both `.wast` and `.wasm` files.
 In the case of input, a `.wast` script will be recursively executed.
 Output additionally handles `.js` as a target, which will convert the referenced script to an equivalent, self-contained JavaScript runner.

-Again, this is only a meta-level for testing, and not a part of the language proper.
+All script commands are only for testing, and not a part of the language proper.

 The interpreter also supports a "dry" mode (flag `-d`), in which modules are only validated.
 In this mode, `invoke` commands are ignored (and not needed).